ahmedalkabir/uGsm/README.md

 with gsm900A, it tested with Arduino NANO & Arduino Mega

 # What Works Currently
-1. you can make a phne call
+1. you can make a phone call
 2. and send message to specific destination

 # TODO